EasyCorp/EasyAdminBundle/Resources/doc/10-customizing-design.md

     # ...
 ```

-You can even pass several form themes in an array to use all of them when
+You can even pass several form themes paths in an array to use all of them when
 rendering the backend forms:

 ```yaml